nguyenhailong253/Minesweeper/README.md

 ## Demo

 ```
 Please input dimension to create a new mine field.
 It should be 2 numbers separated by a white space.
 Both dimensions need to be from 1 to 100.
 If you no longer wants to create new fields, type in 0 0
 4 4

+Dimensions are valid.
 Please plant the mines for each row.
 Put '*' where you want the mine to be, '.' where there's no mine.
 No other characters are allowed.
 Please enter the correct number of characters (the dimension you specified - row of length 3 cannot have 4 or more characters or 2 or fewer characters; same with column)